Classification of chiral fermionic CFTs of central charge $\le 16$: Connections to heterotic strings

 \section{Connections to heterotic strings}

 We end this paper by discussing the implications of our findings on the classification of heterotic string theories in ten dimensions.
 We start by recalling the history surrounding their discovery.

 \paragraph{History:} Heterotic string theories were discovered in \cite{Gross:1984dd} first in the spacetime supersymmetric cases, in the formulation where the $c_L=16$ part was realized in terms of chiral bosons on even self-dual lattices.
-An alternative fermionic formulation for the same set of theories was then found in \cite{Gross:1985fr,Gross:1985rr}.
+An alternative fermionic formulation for the same set of theories was already mentioned in \cite{Gross:1984dd} whose detail was then provided in \cite{Gross:1985fr,Gross:1985rr}.
 These constructions were soon generalized to spacetime non-supersymmetric cases in a short span of time, in e.g.~\cite{Alvarez-Gaume:1986ghj,Dixon:1986iz,Seiberg:1986by,Kawai:1986vd}.
 Table 1 of \cite{Kawai:1986vd} in particular nicely summarized the known models at that time, to which no other models have been added since then.\footnote{ The T-duality between supersymmetric and non-supersymmetric heterotic strings was also uncovered soon afterwards, see e.g.~\cite{Ginsparg:1986wr,Itoyama:1986ei}. }

 The constructions in those early years, however, rest on explicit constructions, either using alternative GSO projections in the fermionic descriptions \cite{Alvarez-Gaume:1986ghj,Seiberg:1986by,Kawai:1986vd}, using chiral bosons on odd self-dual lattices \cite{Dixon:1986iz,Lerche:1987up}, or using explicit higher-level current algebra conformal blocks \cite{Forgacs:1988iw}.
 The textbook account in \cite{Polchinski:1998rr} was based on the first approach.